 - It is open daily in the summer months from 8 am until 11 pm (Sunday 11 am – 9 pm).

 - It is at its liveliest in the mornings.

-4. Check out the street art along Kong Oscars Gate
+Check out Bergen’s street art along Kong Oscars Gate

 For a funkier side to Bergen.

 Heading east from the Torget, Kong Oscars Gate is a particularly unlovely main thoroughfare.
 However, it is home to the Domkirke, Bergen’s cathedral and an eclectic collection of street art.
 The Domkirke was undergoing extensive restoration during my visit in June 2018.

 - Head up Kong Oscars Gate’s side streets to seek out urban art.

 Visit the Leprosy Museum